 git,cmake,gcc,make,curl,samurai |

 Packages auto-installed on first boot.
-Set to none to disable. |
+Set to none to skip. |

 TMUX_WSL_EXTRA_ARGS |